entro-pi/sncn/docs/design.md

 one place to another, there will be a quicktravel option open to any and all players.
 The idea is maps that have a small description and name, that can be selected and teleported to. **this will take some work to make it sensible, just getting the idea out of my brain**

+As far as asymmetric and symmetric games go, this will be a start-even type game.
+You will basically start as a generic user and change to the player's will as you go.
+This is to help with balancing.
+Races and classes are usually unknown as you start anyway, this will give you some time to come up with a back story to your character anyways.